Satvik-Gautam/AI-Agentic-Doctor/README.md

 # 🩺 AI Doctor with Vision and Voice

-A cutting-edge web application that leverages AI to provide medical insights based on voice input and optional medical image analysis.
-Built using Gradio for the interface, Groq for multimodal AI processing, and gTTS for text-to-speech, this project simulates a virtual doctor consultation experience.
+A cutting-edge AI- Agentic Application that leverages AI to provide medical insights based on voice input and optional medical image analysis.
+Built using Gradio for the interface, Groq for multimodal AI processing, and gTTS and elevenlabs for text-to-speech, this project simulates a virtual doctor consultation experience.
 Users can speak their symptoms, upload medical images (e.g., X-rays, skin conditions), and receive a professional, human-like response from an AI doctor, delivered both as text and audio.
 The application is hosted publicly on Hugging Face Spaces for easy access.

 ---